 We apologise for any inconvenience and thank residents for their patience.

-If you have coronavirus symptoms you should put used tissues in a separate bin bag, tie it securely and leave it for 72 hours before putting it into their wheelie bin.
+Waste from coronavirus home testing kits should be disposed of in your General Waste bin if test results are negative.
+If test results are positive, the kit should be tied securely in a separate bag and left for 72 hours before disposing of in your wheelie bin.
+If you have coronavirus symptoms you should put used tissues in a separate bin bag, tie it securely and leave it for 72 hours before putting it into your wheelie bin.

 Fortnightly collections of mixed recycling and brown bins

 The fortnightly collection of household mixed recycling bins and brown bin collections (for garden waste and food waste) has restarted from Monday 3 August 2020.